 ● AGREEMENT TO PAY: You agree to pay Mercantile for all charges on your Mercantile Card including fees, interest, and any other amounts as agreed to in this Agreement.

 ● TYPES OF PURCHASES AND BALANCES:There are two types of purchases using your Mercantile Card:

 o Purchases subject to Standard Rate – these are purchases that you make that are not promotional purchases/rates and are subject to the standard terms of this agreement.

 When you make multipleStandard Purchases in one billing period these will all be combined and will make up your Standard Balance.
 If you do not pay the entire Standard Balance by the due date, then you will be charged interest.
 Interest and fees charged to your Account will be added to your Standard Balance if unpaid.
 The unpaid amount of your Standard Balance will be charged interest every billing period until it is paid in full.

 o Purchases subject to Promotional Rate – these are purchases that are subject to some type of financing offer.
 Different promotions may be offered from time to time with a different interest rate or other repayment terms, such as installments, equal payment purchases, or a lower or 0% interest rate.
 Promotions may have different terms and some promotions may only be offered at specific merchants or may be offered for specific time periods.

-o Foreign Transactions – any time you use your Mercantile Card for a Foreign Transaction, we will charge you a fee that is 3% of the total converted US dollar amount of the purchase.
+o Foreign Transactions – any time you use your Mercantile Card for a Foreign Transaction, we will not charge you a foreign transaction fee.

 ▪ A Foreign Transaction is a transaction in a foreign currency, a transaction made in a foreign country, ora transaction with a foreign merchant even if it is made in US dollars.